-Members of COT may not participate in the tenure or promotion cases of candidates in their own departments/programs and a substitution will be made by the remainder of the committee.
-In other exceptional cases of conflict of interest, COT may substitute one or more members for a specific case.
+Members of COT may not participate in the tenure or promotion cases of candidates in their own departments/programs and a substitution will be made.

 [Page 211.
 Insert between COT and CAFR and renumber subsequent sections accordingly]

 d.
 COMMITTEE ON PROMOTIONS (COP) - Elected